xndrmcw/welcome/content/post/heartrate_viz/heartrate.md

 tags: ['Data Visualization']

 ---

-<iframe width="100%" frameborder="0" scrolling="no" src="//plotly.com/~alexandermcw/1.embed"></iframe>
+<iframe width="900" height="800" frameborder="0" scrolling="no" src="//plotly.com/~alexandermcw/1.embed"></iframe>

 ## Thanks for checking out my second post!

-They say it's easy to make visualizations, but it's really hard to make them **good** or **great**!
+They say it's easy to make visualizations, but it's really hard to make them **good**, let alone ***great***!
 That being said, I think this one isn't half bad!
 It pretty clearly illustrates what it's supposed to, it's not particularly bulky.
 You might argue that using a scatterplot for heartrate is weird, but I really like being able to mouse over the individual points.

 This graph, surprisingly, was a bit of a force to get together.
 I'll walk through the steps I had to take to get to this point below!
 Even though there were some obstacles, it was a blast, and I recommend it to anyone looking to create a fun little viz project.